adamdturner/startup/notes.md

 I created the html files for my startup project and learned how to use the live server extension on VSCode to see the webpage as it will look once I actually deploy it.
 I also copied over the deployFiles.sh file to be able to actually deploy my html code to the server that I am paying for.
 My website is now up and running at this url link: https://startup.adam260startup.click/

+## Week 6 Day 18
+I learned how javascript is included with html and how event listeners are useful because they can trigger a function to be executed when a certain action has been taken place by a user.